dijkstracula/solvent/paper/report.md

 quantifiers altogether.

-Generally, therefore, reasoning about inductive data structures, something trivial for a type-checker, can cause a model checker to wander into the realm of undecidability.
+Generally, therefore, reasoning about inductive data structures, something trivial for a typechecker, can cause a model checker to wander into the realm of undecidability.
 Either users are therefore forced to either give up full automation in their models[@Dafny], or model checker implementers are required to add new axioms on a per-data structure basis[@LinkedListVerification] or